nicolaprezza/lz-rlbwt/README.md

 Run

+> lz-rlbwt-count index_basename patterns_file

+or

-> lz-rlbwt-search index_basename patterns_file
+> lz-rlbwt-locate index_basename patterns_file

-to align a set of patterns in pizza&chilli format (http://pizzachili.dcc.uchile.cl/experiments.html) using the lz-rlcsa index.
-At the moment, this executable does not store the output anywhere (we use it only for benchmarking purposes)
+to count/locate a set of patterns in pizza&chilli format (http://pizzachili.dcc.uchile.cl/experiments.html) using the lz-rlcsa index.
+At the moment, these executables do not store the output anywhere (we use it only for benchmarking purposes)